 Montessori Materials, Play, and Mindfulness Activities

 Dr Montessori designed sets of materials aimed at supporting children's natural development, gradually.
 They are fun, engaging, and beautiful, and they encourage exploration, concentration, development of the imagination, and practice of manual dexterity and fine motor skills.
 The areas of focus in the Montessori classroom are: Practical Life, Development and Refinement of the 5 senses, Language, and Math.
 All of these areas are supported with a succession of materials, and integrated in children's time at school through independent and group activities.
-Music is approached as language, and included in daily activities.
+Music is approached as a language, and included in daily activities.
 Visual arts such as work with clay and paint are offered as well.
-In addition to the Montessori Materials and Activities, we make space for child-led pretend play and mindfulness activities that encourage self-expression and social-emotional skills.
+In addition to the Montessori Materials and Activities, we make space for child-led pretend play, performance and mindfulness activities that encourage self-expression and social-emotional skills.
 Outdoor exploration and tending to the earth are highly therapeutic and offer opportunities for movement, sensory, practical life, math and science skills, and language development.

 Contextual Learning and Emergent Curriculum

 Our aim is to support the children to grow into people of their time and place.
 We allow them to broaden their understanding of the world at an appropriate pace by focusing on experiencing and learning about their immediate environment - the backyard biome, the people and vehicles in our community, Northern California coastline and its populations...
 Contextual learning has been proven to support cognitive function and is integrated in the themes we weave into our days at Petites Merveilles.
 We may provide books, songs, conversations, and materials that allow a child to delve deeper into an area that they find particularly interesting at a given time.

 Commitment to anti-racism, inclusivity and celebration of diversity